vantoozz/proxy-scraper/README.md

 ```

 #### Composite scraper
-You can easily get data from many scrapers at once
+You can easily get data from many scrapers at once:
 ```php
 <?php declare(strict_types = 1);